Heroku Connect Database Tables

 .

-It is possible to update the database with a new plain text value and Salesforce will take care of encryption when the new data is pushed from the database.
-The plain text value in the database will be overwritten with the masked format when the record is next updated with data from Salesforce.
+It’s possible to update the database with a new plain text value and Salesforce takes care of encryption when the new data is pushed from the database.
+The plain text value in the database is overwritten with the masked format when the record is next updated with data from Salesforce.

 To allow unencrypted values to be received from Salesforce when using Classic Encryption, you must enable View Encrypted Data permission for the user credentials used to authorize Heroku Connect.

-Formula and roll-up summary fields are calculated by Salesforce at query-time and can make use of other fields, functions and literal values.
-They can also refer to fields in parent objects via master-detail or lookup relationships: however this can cause problems when Heroku Connect is synchronizing data.
+Salesforce calculates formula fields at query-time and can use other fields, functions, and literal values.
+They can also refer to fields in parent objects via master-detail or lookup relationships.
+However, this can cause problems when Heroku Connect is synchronizing data.

-Changes to formula and roll-up summary fields that are driven by a change in a parent object do not update the SystemModStamp
+Formula fields are automatically calculated, read-only on record detail pages, and don’t update last modified date fields.
+Changes to formula fields that are driven by a change in a parent object don’t update the SystemModStamp

 For example: